 Although many claims are anecdotal, there have been studies that help us understand why weed and music together create feelings of euphoria and connectedness.

-Music has been known to activate and enhance our mesolimbic dopamine system, which is the nervous system’s reward pathway where the brain releases dopamine.
+Music sounds have been known to activate and enhance our mesolimbic dopamine system, which is the nervous system’s reward pathway where the brain releases dopamine.
 Dopamine is a neurotransmitter that plays a role in feelings of pleasure.

 Marijuana activates the mesolimbic dopamine system as well.
-So it makes sense that the brain is rewarding us when we use weed and listening to music and associating them together over time.
-This also includes associating people and environments who are present at your weed and music experience.
+So it makes sense that the brain is rewarding us when we use weed and listen to music and associates them together over time.
+This also includes associating people and environments who are present at your weed and music listening experience.
 It may help explain why you can’t stop smiling or the goosebumps on your arms when you light up and hear a beautiful song.

 Cannabis strains to pair with music genres

-If you’re wondering whether an indica or sativa dominant cannabis strain is better while listening to music, it depends on the terpenes of the strain, on your body, what you are doing, and the type of music.
+If you’re wondering whether an indica or sativa dominant cannabis strain is better while listening to music, it depends.
+Things like the terpenes of the strain, what you are doing, and the type of music matter.
 So while we know that the experience is personal to each individual, here are five of our favorite in-house strains and different music genres to try together for some good vibes.

 1. Tres Kush with Trip-Hop or Lo-Fi

 Tres Kush is a result of crossbreeding the heavy-hitting Pure Kush strain with the fragrant hybrid Tres Dawg strain.
 It touts citrus orange and sweet gassy tastes and smells combined with body relaxing effects but with a clear-headed high.
-Therefore, this indica dominant hybrid strain may be good to zone out, relax and feel soothing dreamy sounds, mesmerizing instrumentals, trippy vocals, and heady beats of Trip-Hop or Lo-Fi music.
+Therefore, this indica dominant hybrid strain may be good to zone out, relax and listen to Trip-Hop or Lo-Fi music.
+It may help you feel the soothing dreamy sounds, mesmerizing instrumentals, trippy vocals, and heady beats of these genres.

 2. Jack Flash with Dub, Reggae or Ska

 Jack Flash may be a good sativa dominant strain to enjoy while jamming out to Dub, Reggae, or Ska music for some sunny daytime vibes.
 Bred originally by Sensi Seeds who have grown Jamaican strains, Jack Flash is a cross between Jack Herer, Super Skunk, and Haze.
-With mentally invigorating effects and floral and spicy aroma, it may greatly complement the positive energy and skank dancing these genres inspire.
+With mentally invigorating effects and floral and spicy aroma, it may greatly complement the positive energy and skank dancing these genres and artists, like Bob Marley, inspire.

 3. Red Headed Stranger with Country or Rock